telerik/blazor-docs/components/chart/legend.md

 ## Chart Legend Customization

-You can customize the legend of the Telerik Chart for Blazor by adding nested (child) tags to the `<ChartLegend>` and use their parameters for fine-tuning.
+You can customize the Chart legend by adding nested (child) tags to the `<ChartLegend>` and use their parameters for fine tuning.

 The structure of the nested tags is `<ChartLegend*Specifics*>`, where the specifics can be: